henryhawke/taxify/webapp/articles/doc/en/general/motivation.md

 We want to address this issue by lowering application development and maintenance costs.

-Taxify allows you to get your app up and running quickly and maintain it for the long term at a low cost.
+Taxfy allows you to get your app up and running quickly and maintain it for the long term at a low cost.

 ## Serverless architecture powered by Firebase